“I never thought I’d work in regulatory affairs.”

 RA and product development teams work closely to guarantee that the products and new features are in line with the existing and upcoming regulations.
 The RA team is responsible for patients’ safety by monitoring and approving product releases, mitigating any expected or unexpected risks, and preventing non-compliant products from reaching the market.
 The duty of ensuring compliance ultimately falls on the Person Responsible for Regulatory Compliance (PRRC), as per Article 15 of the MDR.

-We regularly hold cross-functional team meetings to address all compliance risks, from quality, regulatory, and information security.
+We regularly hold cross-functional team meetings to address all compliance risks, from quality, to regulatory, and information security.
 We also frequently update management on new and ongoing compliance risks and the status of mitigating actions.
 This empowers our team to raise risks in a transparent way and avoid unpleasant surprises during audits or, even worse, penalties.

 Is it all worth it?